2015 J. Lohr Estates South Ridge Syrah

-Varietal aromas of plum, black tea and blueberry are lifted by barrel aging on the lees in a mix of American and French oak barrels.
-A touch of spicy white pepper on the palate opens up slowly to reveal baking spice and pomegranate fruit.
+Varietal aromas of blueberry and black tea are lifted by barrel aging on lees in a 60/40 blend American and French oak barrels.
+A touch of white pepper on the palate opens up slowly to reveal baking spice and pomegranate fruit on the finish.

 — Steve Peck, red winemaker